minong22/haptic_driver/README.md

   type : geometry_msgs::Vector3

 And if you need mapping the force, use the ForceMapping function inside of the code !
+dhd library which force dimension is served makes easy to operate the device.
+I use dhdGetPosition, dhdGetOrientationRad, dhdSetForce function.

 ### Enjoy your operation !